I take pictures a lot. Like of everything.

 Good Luck!!
 And if you’re ready to get those photos out of your phone and in a frame, I can help there too!

-Have a question about how to make your phone photos even better?
+Have a question about any of these phone photography tips?
 Leave a comment and ask!

 Originally published January 28, 2016